Dionisiy/CA/introduction-to-function-js.md

 Parameters go in the parentheses.
 The computer will look out for it in the code block.

-The code block is the reusable code that is between the curly brackets { }.
-Each line of code inside{ } must end with a semi-colon.
+The code block is the reusable code that is between the curly brackets `{ }.` Each line of code inside`{ } `must end with a semi-colon.

 The entire function ends with a semi-colon.